 - Six-foot posts for a six-foot fence?
 Not as strong.

-A no dig fence post sits on top of the surface while our posts run two feet into the ground and are secured with concrete.
+A no-dig fence post sits on top of the surface while our posts run two feet into the ground and are secured with concrete.
 These no-dig posts can also be adjusted at any time; adjustments are great, but there are things in life you don’t want to move, and fence posts are one of them.
 You never need to worry about our vinyl fence posts “self-adjusting” because they are fixed into the earth and ready to last a lifetime.
-While this system may be cheaper and faster, nothing beats doing it right the first time.
+While the “no-dig” system may be cheaper and faster, nothing beats doing it right the first time.
 We also want to point out that the metal post they slide the vinyl casing over is a typical chain link fence post.
 We have been in business for 35 years, and we have seen many chain link fence posts corrode at the ground level.
-This typically happens after 20 – 30 years.
+This typically happens after 15– 20 years.
 Our vinyl posts will easily last 50 years.
-The final argument a no-dig fence contractor makes about his posts is centered around strength.
+The final argument a no-dig fence contractor makes about his posts is centred around strength.
 Our vinyl posts have a thick wall that requires no additional reinforcement.

 We hope you found this post regarding “2 big problems with a no-dig vinyl fence.” to be helpful.
 Feel free to call or email us with any questions that you may have about a total fence replacement for your Strata, and a member of our support team will be happy to assist you.
 We pride ourselves on having the best customer service in the industry.
 We care about our clients and are genuinely grateful for their business.